psh320/sungho-park/src/components/Home/Terminal/README.md

 ## Architecture

-The terminal uses several custom hooks for clean separation of concerns:
+The terminal has been refactored to use the generic `Window` component from `@/components/Common`, providing consistent windowing behavior across the application.
+The terminal now focuses purely on terminal-specific functionality:

+**Terminal-specific:**

 - `useTypewriter` - Handles text animation
+- `useCommandAutocomplete` - Command completion and suggestions

+**Window behavior (handled by Window component):**

 - `useFullscreen` - Manages fullscreen state and keyboard shortcuts
 - `useResize` - Handles window resizing with proper edge behavior
 - `useDrag` - Manages drag and drop functionality

-- `useCommandAutocomplete` - Command completion and suggestions
+This separation allows the window behavior to be reused by other components that need windowing functionality.

 ## Configuration